paybygroup/slate/source/index.html.md

 Name|Type|Description
 ---|---|---|
-default_image_url|string|The primary or default image for this product first displayed to end users cost_type|string|Cost type that determines whether the product_costs amount(s) are:  `total` (single total amount so long as the number of slots claimed   is in the allowed range for that amount) or `per_slot` (amount is per slot claimed in the Purchase so the   total amount paid to the merchant is a function of the number of   slots claimed by group members) description|string|Description of the product for this Purchase for end users name|string|Name of the product being purchased as it should be shown to end users start_datetime|string(date-time)|Start date time for the product being purchased  (e.g. check-in date time, flight departure date time, or event starting time)
+default_image_url|string|The primary or default image for this product first displayed to end users cost_type|string|Cost type that determines whether the product_costs amount(s) are: -`total` (single total amount so long as the number of slots claimed is in the allowed range for that amount) or -`per_slot` (amount is per slot claimed in the Purchase so the total amount paid to the merchant is a function of the number of slots claimed by group members) description|string|Description of the product for this Purchase for end users name|string|Name of the product being purchased as it should be shown to end users start_datetime|string(date-time)|Start date time for the product being purchased  (e.g. check-in date time, flight departure date time, or event starting time)